 Lesbian, Gay, Bisexual, Transgender and Questioning (LGBTQ) youth often face harassment and discrimination simply for being who they are.
 Just the thought of entering the school doors can be a nightmare for many students.

 But the law requires school administrators and teachers to:

 Respect LGBTQ students’ free speech and free expression rights.

-Now that same-sex couples have the freedom to marry in New York, the NYCLU has compiled a guide to answer some frequently asked questions about the new law.
+Now that same-sex couples have the freedom to marry in New York and their marriages will be recognized by the federal government, the NYCLU has compiled a guide to answer some frequently asked questions about the Marriage Equality Act in 2011 and the impact of the 2013 Supreme Court decision striking down the Defense of Marriage Act.
 Please note: This brief overview is not intended to provide individualized legal advice.
-For further information, or if you feel that you have encountered discrimination related to your marriage, contact the NYCLU by phone at (212) 607-3300 or email at email@example.com.

 Marriage is the ultimate expression of love and commitment.
 Married couples make a public vow of love and responsibility to each other.